Hecker uprising: Makeup of Hecker's army

 On the first day, between 30 and 50 men comprised the entirety of Hecker's fighting force.
 Around 120 to 250 more men from Konstanz followed on the second and third day.
 However, a week later, at the "Battle of Kandern", the force had grown to between 800 and 1200 men.
 Besides the men from Konstanz, most were from villages the column moved through or passed near.
 Many spontaneously decided to join - mostly small groups of citizens or sometimes a local militia.
-There were participants from Dettighofen, Stockach, Singen on Hohentwiel, Emmingen ab Egg, Liptingen, Immendingen, Freiburg, Möhringen, Grimmelshofen, Geisingen, Bjorndal, Falkau, Gurtweil, Tiengen, and Utzenfeld.
+There were participants from Dettighofen, Stockach, Singen on Hohentwiel, Emmingen ab Egg, Liptingen, Immendingen, Freiburg, Möhringen, Grimmelshofen, Geisingen, Falkau, Gurtweil, Tiengen, and Utzenfeld.
 Even after the defeat of the uprising people continued to try to join, either from lack of information or to protest against the occupation of the country.

 About 60 percent of the participants in the uprising were craftsmen (22.5% masters and 35% journeyman).
 Many of them were poor, many because their social situation had deteriorated, especially in the famine of 1846/47.
 Many journeymen could find no work and had little hope of being able to become masters themselves.
 Even master craftsmen often had virtually no way to make even a modest living.
-The remaining participants were manufacturers were also among the participants, as well as students from the University of Freiburg and farmers.
+The remaining participants were manufacturers, as well as students from the University of Freiburg and farmers.